menandmice/micetro_docs/guides/user-manual/dns_zones.rst

 SOA
 ^^^

-Since the SOA record is seldom modified after it is created, the Inspector windows has a built-in control to allow you to hide the SOA data from view.
-On the right edge of the Inspector, next to the 'edit' button, you'll notice the open/close button (:guilabel:`>` and :guilabel:`v`, respectively) to show/hide the SOA information.
+Since the SOA record is seldom modified after it is created, the Inspector window has a built-in control that allows you to hide the SOA data from view.
+On the right edge of the Inspector, next to the :guilabel:`Edit` button, you'll notice the open/close button (:guilabel:`>` and :guilabel:`v`, respectively) to show/hide the SOA information.

 SOA Fields
 """"""""""